Skip to content

 Construction & Engineering

-Caroline is regularly instructed in construction disputes.
-She has experience of dealing with claims for delay and disruption, loss and expense and defective works.
-She acts for employers, contractors, sub-contractors, insurers and individuals.
+Caroline is regularly instructed in construction and engineering disputes.
+She has particular experience of dealing with claims for defective works, including in relation to large projects for the design and construction of energy facilities.
+She has acted in various cladding cases.
+She accepts instructions for employers, contractors, sub- contractors, insurers and individuals.
 In addition to her court practice, Caroline has been involved in a number of high value adjudication and arbitration matters.
 She frequently advises in claims for negligence and/or breach of contract against construction professionals.

 Caroline has acted in several energy and natural resources matters, and previous instructions include multi-million disputes relating to works at power stations utilising alternative and emerging energy resources (notably wind and biomass).
 She is familiar with the issues that commonly arise in the context of such projects, including issues as to completion of works against contractual milestones, and is adept at handling the technical evidence required to resolve such arguments.